zcsinger/Vegetation-Banding/README.md

 ## Background on Project

 There are many instances in nature where vegetation growth in dryland environments displays a band-like pattern formation.
-Our goal is to expand on the work done for a simple model between *w* the water concentration and *b* the biomass concentration.
+Consider a closed two species diffusion-reaction system inspired by the work of Turing and Klausmeier.
+The goal is to expand on the work done for a simple model between *w* the water concentration and *b* the biomass concentration.

 <img src="https://latex.codecogs.com/gif.latex?b_t=b_{xx}+wb^2-b"/>
 <img src="https://latex.codecogs.com/gif.latex?w_t=cw_x-wb^2+b"/>

 At the end of the project a LaTeX document will accompany the files for full exposition.

+## Layman's Terms

+I'm looking at a model of water and plants on a hill with the water going down the hill due to the slope and the plants spreading out.
+There's an more complicated nonlinear relationship between how plants and water interact with each other, and there are two main ways to simulate this whole system: Directly or by transforming to a simpler system and following the solution carefully along a (potentially twisted and sharp) path.

 ## Main Components
 ```